wtsi-hgi/docker-icat/4.1.8/README.md

 # iRODS 4.1.8 Server
 This is an Docker image of a vanilla iRODS 4.1.8 server that works out of the box.

-The image is based of [that by gmauro](https://hub.docker.com/r/gmauro/boxed-irods/) with a very minor addition such that the server is setup and started

 ## Using the container
 ### Running
 To run the container (with iCAT port binding to the host machine):